BuilderIO/mitosis/docs/cli.md

 - Receives 1 Mitosis component file as input
 - Outputs it to 1 designated target.

-You can get more information by `mitosis --help`
+You can get more information by running `mitosis --help`

 ## `mitosis build`